 and the Prime Minister always, whether they were from the Conservative or the

 Labour Party, followed and preached the same financial Orthodoxy.
-Always, they preached
+This Orthodoxy

-that this Orthodoxy was the only path to economic salvation.
+was the only path to economic salvation, they always claimed.

 The Conserative Mind

 While High Unemployment was not the stated aim of Financial Orthodoxy, that is exactly